-All plasma vessels must be marked individually.
+All blood tubes (vessels 119/120/54) must be marked individually.

 All vessels marked as Filled-"No" require a comment or explanation.

 Enter comment codes to describe the reasons why a vessel is marked as Filled-"No," or why the protocol is incomplete.